 Birth Control Pills (BCPs)

-Low-dose combination birth control pills contain 10 to 50 mcg of estrogen, a lower dose (one-fourth or less) than the birth control pills marketed 30 to 50 years ago.
+Low dose combination birth control pills contain less than 35 mcg of estrogen, a lower dose (one-fourth or less) than the birth control pills marketed 30 to 50 years ago.
 Ultra low-dose birth control pills contain 10 mcg.
 They come in different formulations.
 Some require taking a constant dose of both medications for 21 days followed by one week of placebo tablets.
 Others vary the dose of estrogen and/or progestin that a woman gets throughout her cycle (multiphasic) or add additional days (tablets) of estrogen at the end of the 21- or 24-day cycle.
 Continuous birth control pills: Continuous-use birth control pills contain ethinyl estradiol and levonorgestrel.
 Brand names include Lybrel, Alesse, Lessina, Nordette, and others.
 Continuous birth control pills are monophasic (containing the same levels of estrogen and progestin throughout the entire pill-taking schedule) that comes in a 28- or 21-day pack a woman takes continuously, with no break between pill packets.
 That means you won't have a period if you take these pills.
 You may have some spotting or breakthrough bleeding, particularly when you first start using continuous birth control pills.
 But most women will have no bleeding (or hardly any) by the end of one year.

 Seasonale is a 91-day oral contraceptive regimen also designed to reduce the number of months you have a menstrual cycle.
 Tablets containing progestin and estrogen are taken for 12 weeks (84 days), followed by one week of placebo tablets.
 Therefore, the number of expected menstrual periods is reduced from once a month to about once every three months, or four times a year.
 Seasonique is the same as Seasonale except with Seasonale, women take inactive pills during their four yearly periods and with Seasonique, they take a low dose of estrogen during their periods.
-Recently, Lo-Seasonique was approved by the FDA as well.
-It is similar to Seasonique but with lower doses of hormones.
+Lo-Seasonique is similar to Seasonique but with lower doses of hormones.

 If and when you decide to get pregnant and stop taking birth control pills, you may get pregnant immediately—there are no long-term effects on your fertility from birth control pills.